kojodoc/kojodoc.github.io/tutorials/gaming-1/hunted4.md

 ---

 ### Step 2
-Type in the following code and run it:
+Take the following code and save it in a .kojo file inside the `hunted3-assets` folder described above.
+Then run the code.

 ```scala
 // #exec template /picgaming